 An empathy map is a tool used to better understand the needs of customers.
 It allows teams to provide a complete picture of the customer and what actions they might take as a result of their beliefs, emotions, and behaviors.
 Empathy mapping uses 4 quadrants labeled as ‘think’, ‘feel’, ‘say’, ‘do’ to help make sense of different aspects of the customer’s experience and preferences.

 Stakeholder management is the process of understanding the attitudes of stakeholders before initiating a potential change with the goal of developing alignment and collaboration between the various groups.
 Stakeholder planning helps to identify stakeholders’ needs and interests, mechanisms to influence stakeholders, potential risks, key people to keep informed about changes, and negative stakeholders and their adverse effects on the change.
-Map stakeholders into the 4 quadrants to determine the best engagement strategy:
+Think about cross-departmental leaders to include in your strategy design, the customer experience is created by the entire company so think of all departments that interact with the customer, some of those departments might be marketing, support, product management and billing.
+Once you have your stakeholders identified, map them into the 4 quadrants to determine the best engagement strategy: